mozilla/cargo-vet/book/src/performing-audits.md

 You can also use `--mode=local` flag to have `diff` download the two crates and display a git-compatible diff between the two.

-## Shrinking the `unaudited` Table
+## Shrinking the `exemptions` Table

-Even when your project is passing `cargo vet`, lingering entries in `unaudited` could still leave you vulnerable.
+Even when your project is passing `cargo vet`, lingering entries in `exemptions` could still leave you vulnerable.
 As such, shrinking it is a worthwhile endeavor.

 Any malicious crate can compromise your program, but not every crate requires the same amount of effort to verify.
 Some crates are larger than others, and different versions of the same crate are usually quite similar.
-To take advantage of this, `cargo vet suggest` can estimate the lowest-effort audits you can perform to reduce the number of entries in `unaudited`, and consequently, your attack surface.
+To take advantage of this, `cargo vet suggest` can estimate the lowest-effort audits you can perform to reduce the number of entries in `exemptions`, and consequently, your attack surface.

-More precisely, `cargo vet suggest` computes the number of lines that would need to be reviewed for each unaudited dependency, and displays them in order.
-This is the same information you'd get if you emptied out `unaudited` and re-ran `cargo vet`.
+More precisely, `cargo vet suggest` computes the number of lines that would need to be reviewed for each exemptions dependency, and displays them in order.
+This is the same information you'd get if you emptied out `exemptions` and re-ran `cargo vet`.

 ## Suggestions from the Registry